Annealed almost periodic entropy: Approximate association and typical tuples

+See, for instance,~\cite[Prop.
+2.2]{Kec05}, where this result is formulated for unitary group representations, but the proof given works with only cosmetic changes in the general case.
+We sketch it for completeness.

+\begin{proof} For any positive integer $n$, the decomposition of $\pi^{\oplus n}$ into summands expresses any element of $\S_k(\pi^{\oplus n})$ as a convex combination of at most $n$ elements of $\S_k(\pi)$.
+Letting $n$ increase and then taking closures, this gives the left-hand equality.
+The right-hand equality holds by approximating vectors in $H_\pi^{\oplus \infty}$ by vectors with only finitely many nonzero coordinates. \end{proof}

-We can describe the relationship between approximate and weak association in terms of dilations.
-This is because we always have $\ol{\rm{conv}}\,\S_k(\pi) = \ol{\S_k(\pi^{\oplus \infty})}$, so a functional is weakly associated to $\pi$ if and only if it is approximately associated to $\pi^{\oplus\infty}$.
-See, for instance,~\cite[Proposition 2.2]{Kec05}, where this result is formulated for unitary group representations, but the proof given works with only cosmetic changes in the general case.
-On the other hand, if $\phi$ happens to be an extreme point of $\S_k(\A)$, so its GNS representation is irreducible, then allowing a convex hull makes no difference: such a $\phi$ is weakly associated to another representation $\pi$ if and only if it is approximately associated (see, for instance, the proof of~\cite[Theorem 3.4.10]{Dix--Cstar}).
+If $\phi$ is an extreme point of $\S_k(\A)$, so its GNS representation is irreducible, then allowing a convex hull makes no difference.
+Such a $\phi$ is weakly associated to another representation $\pi$ if and only if it is approximately associated; see, for instance, the proof of~\cite[Thm.
+3.4.10]{Dix--Cstar}.

-We can compare representations themselves by comparing their sets of approximately or weakly associated completely positive maps.
-This classical idea is the basis for several important notions in representation theory such as Fell's quotient topology.
-We return to that in the next chapter.

-\begin{ex} When $\A = C^\ast \G$, the left regular representation $\l$ plays a distinguished role in the representation theory of $\A$.
-A positive definite function $\phi$ on $\G$ is called \textbf{tempered} if it is approximately associated to $\l$.
-Since the left and right regular representations of $\G$ are equivalent, we could equivalently define temperedness using the right regular representation throughout.

-Temperedness is more often defined with `weakly associated' in place of `approximately associated', but in the case of $\l$ these definitions coincide.
-This is a classic result of Takenouchi: see~\cite{Taken55} or~\cite[Proposition 18.3.5(a)]{Dix--Cstar}.

-Tempered positive definite functions on free groups are the key objects in Theorem~\ref{mainthm:tempered}, and they play an important role in much of Part~\ref{part:free}. \end{ex}

 If a map $\phi$ is associated to a representation $\pi$, then it is clearly also approximately associated.
 The next lemma is a robust version of this fact.
-It lies inside the standard result that approximate containment is a transitive relation between representations.

 \begin{lem} Let $\phi \in \B(\A,\rmM_k)_+$ and $\psi \in \B(\A,\rmM_\ell)_+$, and assume that $\psi$ is approximately associated to $\pi_\phi$.
 Then for any neighbourhood $U$ of $\psi$ there is a neighbourhood $V$ of $\phi$ such that